Federal Employee Education & Assistance Fund

 4 Free Resources to Aid in Writing Your College Essay

-Don’t let the process overwhelm you, we’ve lined up the best free resources that will help make your essay standout
+Don‘t let the process of writing your college essay overwhelm you, we’ve lined up the best free resources that will help make your writing stand out

 Sitting down and writing your college essay can be a daunting task.
 A blank page staring back at you with 650 words remaining to set you apart from all the other candidates.
 Not to mention convincing a total stranger that you belong at their school.